vsch/kotlin-jdbc/README.md

 Using these models is a convenience not a requirement since it does create overhead by building the model's properties for every instance.

-* Define model's properties by using `by model`.
+* Define model's properties by using `by db`.
 The nullability of the property type dictates whether the property can be omitted or set to null
-* Key properties by: `by model.key`.
+* Key properties by: `by db.key`.
 These will be used for `WHERE` list for `UPDATE`, `DELETE` or `SELECT` for reload query generation
-* Auto generated (left out of update and insert column list) properties by: `by model.auto`
+* Auto generated (left out of update and insert column list) properties by: `by db.auto`
-* Auto generated Key (key column and auto generated) by: `by model.key.auto`, `by model.autoKey` or `by model.auto.key`
+* Auto generated Key (key column and auto generated) by: `by db.key.auto`, `by db.autoKey` or `by db.auto.key`
-* Columns which have default values by: `by model.default`.
+* Columns which have default values by: `by db.default`.
 These won't raise an exception for `INSERT` query generation if they are missing from the model's defined property set.
-A function alternative `by model.default(value)` will provide a default value which will be used for insert query if an explicit value is not provided for the property.
+A function alternative `by db.default(value)` will provide a default value which will be used for insert query if an explicit value is not provided for the property.

 If column names are the same as the property names then set `dbCase = true` for the `Model`